-The 6th Annual Michael J. Garner Renal Run™ 5K course is flat, fast, and USA Track & Field certified.
-The traditional out-and-back course starts and finishes in front of the Blue Rose Cafe (19th & Riverside) with the turn just south of 35th Place.
+The 7th Annual Michael J. Garner Renal Run™ 5K course is flat, fast, and USA Track & Field certified.
+The traditional out and back course starts and finishes at 68th & Riverside Drive with the turn just south of 53rd Place.

 68th & Riverside Drive Tulsa, OK (River Parks parking lot)